ruanyf/css-modules-demos/README.md

 }
 ```

-So this rule is only effective to the `App` component.
+Now this class name becomes unique and only effective to the `App` component.

-CSS Modules provide [plugins](https://github.com/css-modules/css-modules/blob/master/docs/get-started.md) for different build tools.
-Here I use Webpack's [`css-loader`](https://github.com/webpack/css-loader#css-modules), since it support CSS Modules best and is easy to use.
-If you don't know Webpack, please learn my tutorial [Webpack-Demos](https://github.com/ruanyf/webpack-demos).
+CSS Modules provides [plugins](https://github.com/css-modules/css-modules/blob/master/docs/get-started.md) for different build runners.
+This repo uses [`css-loader`](https://github.com/webpack/css-loader#css-modules) for Webpack, since it support CSS Modules best and is easy to use.
+By the way, if you don't know Webpack, please read my tutorial [Webpack-Demos](https://github.com/ruanyf/webpack-demos).

-The following is our `webpack.config.js`.
+The following is our [`webpack.config.js`](https://github.com/ruanyf/css-modules-demos/blob/master/demo01/webpack.config.js).

 ```javascript
 module.exports = {